The Opioid Crisis and Medical Malpractice

 - Third wave – beginning 2013 synthetic opioids started cause increasing rates in overdose deaths.
 This includes IMF (illicitly manufactured fentanyl), heroin, cocaine and counterfeit pills.

 The CDC developed the Prevention for States and Data-driven Prevention Initiative, as well as the Enhanced State Opioid Overdose Surveillance program.
-However, a collaborative program including all medical personnel, public health, community-based organizations and the communities are required to tackle this program, including law enforcement and the judicial communities.
+However, a collaborative program including all medical personnel, public health, organizations at the local community level and the communities are required to tackle this program, including law enforcement and judicial communities.

 The NIH launched the National Pain Strategy and concurred with the overarching programs outlined above, working with the Interagency Pain Research Coordinating Committee and the National Institutes of Health’s Pain Consortium as well as the private sector.